mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 _Heightened Sense:_ Hearing.
 Recon and Survival checks involving hearing gain a DM+2.

-_Referee:_ The Kubotaur and the Bandaluk have a natural antagonism, akin to some of the old Terran animated cartoons.
+_Referee:_ The Kubotaur and the Bandaluk have a natural antagonism, akin to some of the old [[Terra|Terran]] animated cartoons.
 Put a Kubotaur party in the same room as the  Bandaluk, and stand well back.

 In truth, when public incidents like this occur, they are often staged by Bandaluk, who promote the fights on dark social media.
 The Bandaluk rake in a profit, and they make a point of giving half of the money to support charities set up for the victims of injustice at the hands of overzealous law enforcers.
 This earns the Bandaluk tacit approval from the Kubotaur, who see no irony in this arrangement.